 Who is this blog for

-You're probably a bit like me, and don't consider yourself a "core developer", e.g. you work closer to the end user rather than the underlying machinery.
-Using Git is more of a side effect from working in a software development team – in a way, it's incidental to your actual job!
+You're probably a bit like me and don't consider yourself a "core developer", e.g., you work closer to the end user rather than the underlying machinery.
+So using Git is more of a side effect of working in a software development team – in a way, it's incidental but unavoidable to your actual job!

-You know how to get by on a daily basis (creating branches, making commits, resolving conflicts, etc.), but you're still struggling with becoming completely independent in working with Git; resorting to the local Git guru in your office is becoming annoying.
+You know how to get by daily (creating branches, making commits, resolving conflicts, etc.), but you're still struggling with becoming utterly independent in working with Git, resorting to the local Git guru in your office, or that Cheat Sheet is becoming annoying.

 - Find the terminal (aka command line interface - CLI) frighting and old fashion, and believes many of the Git commands to be cryptic or inconsistent